enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 10 - Random effects analysis of fMRI Data.md

 Why do we have zeros and 1 here?
 	![[Pasted image 20220711132138.png]]
 	In this matrix we have two groups of participants,with different conditions.
-That means we need 2 Betas, one to model the first group, the second
+That means we need 2 Betas, one to model the first group, the second the others
+What kind of contrast do we apply in to find the different in activation between 2 groups?
-??
-It depends, it could be any constrast rate like [1 -1] this will give us a ttest of c'B/ std(c'B) = B1 - B2 /std(B1-B2).
-Because  well, this is the contrast right?
+	 c = [1 -1] a ttest of c'B/ std(c'B) = B1 - B2 /std(B1-B2), to find the difference between the 2 groups.

 Region of interest Masks